digas99/duo-explained/CONTRIBUTING.md

-# Contributing to Duolingo ChatGPT
+# Contributing to Duo Explained

-First off, thank you for considering contributing to **Duolingo ChatGPT**!
-It's people like you that make Duolingo ChatGPT such a great tool to increase your language skills.
+First off, thank you for considering contributing to **Duo Explained**!
+It's people like you that make Duo Explained such a great tool to increase your language skills.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open-source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.